Daraga Church (Our Lady of the Gate): History, Mass Schedule, & Mayon View

 Visiting Daraga Church

-We visited this beautiful church when we went to Bicol in 2014.
-After breakfast at the homegrown Bigg’s Diner restaurant, we made a steep climb on a road until we reached the top of a hill where the church was perched.
+After eating breakfast at the homegrown Bigg’s Diner restaurant, we made a steep climb on a road until we reached the top of a hill where the church was perched.
+I would recommend visiting Daraga Church in the morning because there is less crowd; hence, you can have all the view to yourself.

 History of Daraga Church